 make music, not war

-Cellist portrays the fabric of life as my artistic sensibilities perceive it; a weave of the good and the bad.
-Love and laughter living side by side with sadness and strife.
-In the end it will be all that is good that prevails.
+Cellist portrays the fabric of life as my artist sensibilities perceive it; a weave of good and bad, love and laughter living side by side with sadness and strife.
+In the end it will be beauty, truth and goodness that prevails.

-Flamenka is a bold beauty with an interesting juxtaposition of elements and a wood plank texture that makes visitors at my art shows ask: 'Is it painted on wood?'
-No, but what a grand illusion!
-I used several effects layers adjusting hue and color to achieve the tropically-flavored color palette.
-Flamenka is a show-stopper wherever she travels.
+Flamenka is a bold beauty with an interesting juxtaposition of elements and a wood plank texture.
+Visitors at some of my art shows have often asked: 'Is it painted on wood?'
+No, but what a grand illusion.
+Using several effects layers adjusting hue and color to achieve the tropically-flavored color palette, Flamenka is a show-stopper wherever she travels.

-This piece was inspired by a rainy Sunday afternoon jazz jam at San Pablo Harbor Yacht Club in Northern California, a venue my sister and I jokingly call 'Deliverance'.
-I snapped a pic of this soprano sax player sitting right there, next to that painting and thought, 'this would make a perfect piece of artwork' and, well, it does.
+This piece was inspired by a rainy Sunday afternoon jazz jam at San Pablo Harbor Yacht Club in Northern California, a venue my sister and I call 'Deliverance' (an inside joke).
+Snapping a pic of this soprano sax player sitting right there, next to that painting, I thought, 'this would make a perfect canvas'.
+And it does.

 Meet 'Banjoe'.
-Prosaic title, I know, but sometimes I'm human...I struggle with a title or two.
-Starting with inspiration from a simple stock photo, I added layers of texture and a desert palette of colors for a digitally rendered illustration more brilliant than its name (and I'm prosaicly modest, too).
+Prosaic title, but sometimes artists are human...we struggle with a title or two.
+Starting with an illustrated version of a stock photo, several textures layers and a desert palette of colors later and voila!
+A digitally rendered piece more brilliant than its name (and this artist is being prosaically modest).